Distance Estimation for High-Dimensional Discrete Distributions: CONCLUSION

-\section{Conclusion}
+We implemented \SubVsSubMain in Python.
+We focus on distributions generated by state-of-the-art combinatorial samplers \sts\citep{EGS12} and \cmsgen \citep{GSCM21}.
+Our assessment included two datasets: (1) \texttt{scalable} comprising random Boolean functions over $n$ variables, with $n$ ranging from 30 to 70, and (2) \texttt{real-world}, containing instances from the ISCAS89 dataset, a standard in combinatorial testing and sampling evaluations~\citep{M20}.
+To determine the ground truth TV distance for the above instances, we implement a learning-based distance estimator~\cite{noteC20}.

+For our experiments, we set the tolerance $\varepsilon = 0.3$ and confidence $\delta = 0.4$ as the default throughout the evaluation.
+These parameters indicate that the estimate returned by \SubVsSubMain is expected to be within $\pm0.3$ of the ground truth, with a probability of at least $ 0.6$.

+The experiments were conducted on a cluster with AMD EPYC 7713 CPU cores.
+We use 32 cores with 4GB of memory for each benchmark and a 24-hour timeout per instance.

+Our aim was to answer the question: To what extent does \SubVsSubMain scale, i.e., how many dimensions can the estimator handle while providing guarantees?

+We found that \SubVsSubMain scales to $n=70$ dimensional problems, a regime where the baseline sample-based estimators would require $10^7\times$ more samples.
+The estimates are empirically confirmed to be of high quality when compared against the ground truth, falling within the allowed tolerance bound in all cases where we could determine the ground truth.

+Table~\ref{table} details the performance of \SubVsSubMain on 6 \texttt{real-world} benchmarks.
+The algorithm successfully finished on all benchmarks with dimensionality up to $n=37$.
+The table specifies the benchmark name, dimensionality, sample count, and processing time for both \sts and \cmsgen.

+The sample complexity of \SubVsSubMain relative to a baseline sample-based estimator is illustrated in Figure~\ref{fig:valiant}(in Section~\ref{sec:intro}).
+For this, we use \texttt{scalable} benchmarks.
+Remarkably, for the largest instance handled ($n=70$ dimensions), \SubVsSubMain outperformed the baseline by a factor greater than $10^7$.

+\section{CONCLUSION}

-This paper focused on the tolerant closeness testing under \subcond model.
-We sought to alleviate the two major weaknesses of the prior state of the art: restriction to non-tolerant setting and a prohibitively large number of queries.
-Our primary contribution, \SubVsSub, enables tolerant testing and requires only $\mathcal{O}(n^3)$ queries.
-An interesting direction of future work would be to close the gap between the $\mathcal{O}(n^3)$ upper bound and the $\Omega(n/\log(n))$ lower bound.
+This paper focused on the distance estimation problem in the \subcond model.
+We sought to alleviate the significant weakness of the prior state of the art: the estimators required an exponentially large number of queries.
+Our primary contribution, \SubVsSubMain, enables distance estimation in $\mathcal{O}(n^3/\varepsilon^5)$ queries.
+We also implemented \SubVsSubMain and tested it on distributions generated by combinatorial samplers, showing the scalability of our approach.
+The problem of closing the gap between the $\mathcal{O}(n^3/\varepsilon^5)$ upper bound and the $\Omega(n/\log(n))$ lower bound, remains open in all \cond models.